AmiraAli23/intro-assignment/README.md

-Their services have the capability to rebalance their customer’s portoflios in order to adjust to market conditions.
-This is to ensure each investor's portfolio is still suitable.
-If the investments in the account deviate more than 5% from their targets, there is an automatic rebalancing that is triggered that shifts the weights back to the target.
+Included in the services offered by the company is the ability rebalance their customer’s portoflios in order to adjust to market conditions.
+This is done to ensure each investor's portfolio is still suitable.
+If the investments in the account deviate more than 5% from their targets, an automatic rebalancing is triggered to shift the weights back to the target.
 [Source](https://help.modernadvisor.ca/en/articles/4199089-how-does-rebalancing-work)

-They raised $2.2 Million in funding in 2015, provided by their lead investor Moray Keith and Conconi Growth Partners, and began operating in 2016.
+They raised $2.2 Million in funding in 2015 through their lead investor, Moray Keith and Conconi Growth Partners, and began operating in 2016.
 [The information below](https://www.crunchbase.com/organization/modernadvisor/company_financials) was retreived through CrunchBase.

 <img width="1205" alt="Screen Shot 2022-02-19 at 7 08 52 PM" src="https://user-images.githubusercontent.com/99091066/154823394-b0811457-0631-4ec5-8244-39784524d5f2.png">

-### How it works
+### How it Works

-ModernAdvisor uses low cost, exchange traded funds to customize portfolios, suited to each of their customer's needs.
+ModernAdvisor uses low-cost, exchange traded funds to customize portfolios, suited to each customer's needs.

-They offer 2 portfolios; core and socially responsible.
-Socially resposible portfolios invest in companies that don't have a negative impact on the environement and companies who are not involved in the production of weaponry and tobacco.
+They offer 2 portfolios: core and socially responsible.
+Socially resposible portfolios invest in companies that don't have a negative impact on the environment, and companies who are not involved in the production of weaponry and tobacco.

-As shown on their website, the risk levels vary from 1-10 and their performance based on those risk levels can be visualized.
-For example, a socially responsible portfolio with a risk level of 1's performance can be seen below.
+As shown on their website, the risk levels vary from 1-10 and the performance based on these risk levels can be visualized.
+For example, below is the performance of a socially responsible portfolio with a risk level of `1`:.

 <img width="799" alt="Screen Shot 2022-02-19 at 7 21 01 PM" src="https://user-images.githubusercontent.com/99091066/154823596-55762c27-ec67-4288-bfe6-fddb75748ddf.png">